A Perturbation-Based Kernel Approximation Framework: New kernel approximation schemes based on the perturbation framework

-In this type of extension, we assume that the kernel matrix $K$ is sparse, and choose $K^s$ to be some sparse submatrix of it, as illustrated in Figure~\ref{fig:app_sparse}.
-More concretely, denoting by $\text{nnz}(K)$ the number of non-zero entries of $K$, in the sparse extension framework, we need to choose $q \cdot \text{nnz}(K)$ entries of $K$ to define~$K^s$, for some $0 < q \leq 1$.
-While this extension can be applied to any such subset, motivated by the $\norm{E}_2$ term in the error bounds~\eqref{eqn:error_trunc_1} and~\eqref{eqn:error_trunc_2}, we suggest to choose the $q \cdot \text{nnz}(K)$ largest entries of $K$.
-We demonstrate the advantage of this extension method in Section~\ref{sec:num_sparse}.
+We define the sparse kernel approximation by choosing the matrix $K^s$ to be some sparse submatrix of $K$, as illustrated in Figure~\ref{fig:app_sparse}.
+More concretely, in the sparse approximation framework, we denote by $\text{nnz}(K)$ the number of non-zero entries of $K$, and define~$K^s$ by choosing $q \cdot \text{nnz}(K)$ entries of $K$, for some $0 < q \leq 1$.
+While this approximation is valid for any (symmetric) subset of elements of $K$, motivated by the $\norm{E}_2$ term in the error bounds~\eqref{eqn:error_trunc_1} and~\eqref{eqn:error_trunc_2}, we suggest choosing the $q \cdot \text{nnz}(K)$ largest entries of $K$ in their absolute value.
+We demonstrate the advantage of this kernel approximation method in Section~\ref{sec:num_sparse}.